ember-learn/guides-source/guides/release/code-editors/index.md

 Visual Studio Code is a code editor optimized for building and debugging modern web applications.
 Visual Studio Code is one of the most popular text editors among Ember developers.

+You can get started quickly by installing the [Extension Pack for VS Code](https://marketplace.visualstudio.com/items?itemName=EmberTooling.emberjs) which bundles some of the recommended plugins below in one install.

 ### Syntax Highlighting

 Only one of these is needed.